COLLABORATIVE MARRIAGE SKILLS:

 Program Formats:

-as a healthy marriage education seminar in groups of up to 12 couples or
+healthy marriage education seminar in groups of up to 12 couples or may be

 Training Objectives: